michaeltouati/ESVM/readme.md

 # Compiling the code

-Modify the makefile as a function of the wished compilation options and the compilers installed on your computer and then type :
+Modify the makefile as a function of the wished compilation options and the Fortran compiler installed on your computer and then type :

 ```sh
 make